 Harold Berman also drew on the similarities rather than the differences of Soviet and US actions, although he listed several differences that stood out.
-He concluded the Soviet government's approach to international law stressed the right of each state to determine which principles to accept, emphasizing treaties as the primary source of international legal norms.
-He noted that the Soviet Union also limited public dissent and discussion.
+He concluded the Soviet government's approach to international law stressed the right of each state to determine which principles to accept, emphasizing treaties as the primary source of international legal norms.40 He noted that the Soviet Union also limited public dissent and discussion.
 No Soviet legal scholar or commentator of the time could publicly denounce the actions.
-Because of this, the Soviet government was better able to manipulate the rules of international law.
-Berman also noted that the primary difference between the Monroe and Truman Doctrines and the Brezhnev Doctrine was that the Brezhnev Doctrine sought to support its policy intentions with legal rational.
-We have seen this before when Soviet justifications were couched in quasi-legal terms intended for a public audience, not a court of law.
+Because of this, the Soviet government was better able to manipulate the rules of international law.41 Berman also noted that the Brezhnev Doctrine sought to support its policy intentions with legal rational.42 We have seen this before when Soviet justifications were couched in quasi-legal terms intended for a public audience, not a court of law.